jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-040.md

 ---
+title: The Mountains, Seas, and the Air
-title: "How were these bodies on Earth generated?"
+# title: "How were these bodies on Earth generated?"
 heading: Section 2b
 weight: 14
 description: "This Earth we inhabit was once formed solely from the fire-aether, like the Sun, although much smaller"